mdjurdj1/gains-tracker/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This Web Application is available as open source under the terms of the MIT License.